m92vyas/llm-reader/README.md

 You can also Extract Structured Data and Tables using the same API.

-~~Now go and subscribe to the paid api~~ Now back to our open source solution.
+Now back to our open source solution.

 # Webpage to LLM Ready Input Text